facebook/lexical/packages/lexical-devtools/README.md

 - Extension activity log: [chrome://extensions/?activity=eddfjidloofnnmloonifcjkpmfmlblab](chrome://extensions/?activity=eddfjidloofnnmloonifcjkpmfmlblab)
 - Status of ServiceWorkers: [chrome://serviceworker-internals/?devtools](chrome://serviceworker-internals/?devtools)
 - WXT Framework debugging: `DEBUG_WXT=1 npm run dev`
+- If you detach the Dev Tools in a separate window, and press `Cmd+Option+I` while Dev Tools window is focused, you will invoke the Dev Tools for the Dev Tools window.

 ## Design